 - Application: Faculty members wishing to arrange for support of professional travel should submit an online Conference Travel Request form to the Director of Academic Finance in the Dean of Faculty's Office at least 60 days prior to travel date.
 The application must specify the name and location of the conference, the title of the presentation or panel assignment (if applicable) of the attendee, and the likely costs which will be incurred.
-Reimbursement will not exceed the amount approved.
 Faculty members who fail to apply in advance should not expect reimbursement. - Preparing to Travel: Faculty members whose travel includes countries with U.S. State Department Travel Warnings must submit a signed waiver along with their requests for funding.
 Faculty members planning travel abroad, especially travel to a country with a travel warning, are encouraged to contact Jennifer Summerhays, Director of the Office of Study Away, for information and support as they plan their travel.
 Please note that the Office of Study Away is able to enroll faculty, staff, and students on an inexpensive health insurance policy through International SOS (including emergency evacuation) at a discounted rate; it is highly recommended for all Trinity faculty and staff to enroll in insurance such as this that will cover routine and emergency medical situations, as well as evacuations due to political unrest, natural disaster, etc.

 • Reimbursement will be made only upon submission to the Director of Academic Finance of a signed, completed copy of the Travel Expense Report form (available from all departmental secretaries or from the Dean of Faculty's website) within 60 days of return to the College, accompanied by a set of proper receipts (where available) from hotels, travel services, credit cards, etc. (note that the expense report form is an Excel spreadsheet which can easily tally and reconcile expenses).
 If receipts are not available, a signed declaration must be attached for each undocumented expense.
 Follow this link for additional reimbursement instructions and this link for a list of non-reimbursable expenses.
-In addition, a copy of the entry in the official program of the conference listing the faculty member's contribution should be provided.
 As a general rule, travel advances will be provided only when absolutely necessary.
 Travel Expense Reports for secondary trips, if approved, must be submitted with the accompanying receipts within 60 days of return to the College or conference assistance approval, whichever is later.